greyspectrum/vigenere/README.md

 # vigenere
-This is my Vigenere cipher implementation.
-There are many like it, but this one is mine...
+A Vigenere cipher implementation in C.